TaylorEllington/CS636-CPU-Raytracer/class-site/_posts/2020-05-24-Assignment-5-Shadows.markdown

     }
 {% endhighlight %}

-Since we built `ShootRay` as a standalone function, we can reuse the same logic block that shoots our primary ray.
-True, we get back information that we don't use here, info about distance, intersection normal, and the color at the intersection, but we can simply ignore it.
+Since we built `ShootRay` as a stand-alone function, we can reuse the same logic block that shoots our primary ray.
+True, we get back information that we don't use here, the intersection normal, and the color at the intersection, but we can simply ignore it.

 ## Images
-the [first scene](https://gitlab.com/TaylorEllington/cs636-advanced-rendering-techniques/-/blob/0688b48249fbe072d4ebcdbac1f3e8d398c88648/assets/single-shadow-scene.json) we created was simple, just a light, a floor, a sphere at the origin,  and an object.
+The [first scene](https://gitlab.com/TaylorEllington/cs636-advanced-rendering-techniques/-/blob/0688b48249fbe072d4ebcdbac1f3e8d398c88648/assets/single-shadow-scene.json) we created was simple, just a light, a floor, a sphere at the origin,  and an object.
 This was the minimum needed to make sure that the feature was working.

 ![Simple Shadow Scene](/cs636-advanced-rendering-techniques/images/HW_5/single-shadow.png)